In case you missed Part 1 of creative real estate investing, here is the link.

 The next strategy is definitely a little bit more advanced.
 As you evolve in your investing you’ll realize that investing for capital gains is not always the greatest.
 You’ll continually have to generate new deals every time you need money.
 That gets old.

 Instead, there are better ways to make money out there, ones that require a lot less effort (other than the initial push) and will give you passive income.
-Essentially, money that you don’t have to work for (like rent).
+Essentially, money that you don’t have to work for like posting your house on Hua Hin Real Estate for sale or rent and making money from it.
 So this next strategy, although advanced, will help you earn that passive income if done correctly.
 It’s still a method to use if you don’t have any credit and don’t want to put a lot of skin in the game, but there definitely more moving parts.
 It’s called the lease option.

 Lease Options—This is a more advanced strategy and involves the use of options and lease agreements.
 An option in real estate is just like an option in stocks.
 It gives you the right to buy a property at a certain price within a specific time-frame.
 Options are secured by collateral, usually a small dollar figure.
 If you fail to execute the option during option time frame, your contract expires and the owner would keep your fee.
 A lease agreement is just a rental agreement on the property.